Central New England Railroad: Griffins Secondary

 The Griffins Secondary begins just north of Hartford Union Station and terminates just past Day Hill Road in Windsor, Connecticut.
 This line was originally built by the Connecticut Western Railroad between 1869 and 1871, as part of their line that originally reached Poughkeepsie, New York.
 After several changes in ownership, including 6 years by the original Central New England Railway from 1898, the New Haven Railroad assumed control in 1904.
 Between 1937 and 1938, the tracks between Simsbury and Griffins were abandoned, leaving the remaining line a spur out of Hartford.
 The remaining trackage passed to Penn Central with the rest of the New Haven in 1971, and after objections by local shippers to its proposed abandonment in 1976, Conrail assumed control.
 The state of Connecticut bought the right-of-way in 1981, and first assigned operations to the Boston and Maine.
 B&M ceased to operate the line after a few years, and it laid dormant until 1994 when the state of Connecticut began repairs to return the line to service.
 Following the completion of repairs, the state designated the Central New England Railroad as the new operator in 1999.

 The sole customer on the Griffins line is a Home Depot distribution center in Bloomfield which receives inbound shipments of lumber.
 Interchange is with Pan Am in Hartford.

+The Griffins Secondary has largely been dormant since Home Depot relocated its distribution center in 2021.